 Recent research finds a bacterium that drives tumor growth in colorectal cancer, which is the second leading cause of cancer-related death.

 The human gut normally hosts tens of trillions of diverse microorganisms.
-While these microbes are essential for human health, research has also shown a connection between some of the gut’s bacteria and different intestinal diseases, including colorectal cancer.
+While these microbes are essential for human health,

 New research examines the link between a bacterium called Streptococcus gallolyticus subspecies gallolyticus (Sg) and colorectal cancer.